 I find myself focusing on women empowerment.
 I can’t seem to move past this topic, clearly, there is still a lot I need to explore.
 I find that women are powerful, graceful and beautiful and they are doing so much in this world.
 I also think about the women who don’t have the opportunities to be the best they can be and I want them to be represented in my work.

 6. What role does art play in your life?
 How does it change the way you view the world?

-When I was growing up, when I experienced something difficult and I didn’t know how to deal with it, I escaped into my sketchbook (looking back, all my sketches where of women, I think my mom inspired me the most).
-I didn’t think much about it back then, all I knew was that I had a peace and joy that I could not express with words now I can’t image a world without art.
+When I was growing up, when I experienced something difficult and I didn’t know how to deal with it, I escaped into my sketchbook (looking back, all my sketches were of women, I think my mom inspired me the most).
+I didn’t think much about it back then, all I knew was that I had a peace and joy that I could not express with words now I can’t imagine a world without art.

 7. Where did you study?

-I studied Graphic Design at Tshwane University of Technology.
+I studied Graphic Design at the Tshwane University of Technology.
 Coming from a small town in rural South Africa, this was exactly what I needed, it opened my eyes to opportunities I never dreamed of.

 8. Where do you see yourself in five years?

 Thinking about where I want to be in five years keeps me on the straight and narrow road, it gives me a goal and keeps me motivated until I achieve that goal.
 I want to see myself running my business full-time.